zhanyeslam/formula1/sparql-prompts.md

 This section showcases how **SPARQL** and **LLMs** can work together to explore and enhance a Knowledge Graph.
 SPARQL provided precision and control, while LLMs offered flexibility and coverage.
 By combining both, we were able to identify missing facts and generate correct, validated RDF triples.
-Every technique—from `FILTER` to `CHAIN-OF-THOUGHT`—played a unique role in improving the semantic web.
+Every technique—from `ZERO-SHOT` to `CHAIN-OF-THOUGHT`—played a unique role in improving the semantic web.